alperalin/audiovisualization/Readme.md

 # Audio Visualization

+From Wes Bos's Beginner JavaScript Course.
 Gets microphone data from browser api and visualize it on the canvas.

 ## Local Server